 I want to thank Dr. Deanna Miller and Kristina Durham for helping Diddy leave her failing body with such dignity and honor.

 Diddy’s ashes were buried with her sister/doggy best friend Nila in a private ceremony.
-Their life lives on through the maple tree, as their love lives on in the many lives they have touched.
+Their lives will live on through the maple tree, as their love will live on in the many lives they have touched.

 Thank you for all the love and support you gave Miss Diddy during her lifetime.

 Rocky crossed over the rainbow bridge to join his sisters Nila and Diddy on June 8, 2008, as a result of dog-bite injuries.